apsun/NekoSMS/README.md

 ...coming from `12345`, and containing either `megane` or `poi`:
 \[`Sender`\] \[`Equals`\] \[`12345`\] + \[`Body`\] \[`Regular expression`\] \[`megane|poi`\]

+**Note:** when matching against the sender field, you must use the *unformatted* sender number.
+In most SMS apps, this info can be obtained by viewing the extended message info.
+If the value begins with a `+`, you must include the `+` in your filter pattern.

+## Whitelist mode

+All whitelist rules are checked *before* any blacklist rules.
+There is no way to "override" a whitelist rule with a blacklist rule.
+You may whitelist all contacts by enabling the "Whitelist contacts" setting.

 ## Importing/exporting data

 Your exported filter rules are saved under `/sdcard/NekoSMS`.
-To import a backup file, simply place it in the same directory and select it within the app.
+To import a backup file, simply place it in this directory and select it within the app.

-## Notes

-NekoSMS was designed for devices running stock Android.
-If your ROM has made significant changes to the way Android internally handles SMS messages, this app might not work.

-Additionally, when matching against the sender field, you must use the *unformatted* sender number.
-In most SMS apps, this info can be obtained by viewing the extended message info.
-If the value begins with a `+`, you must include the `+` in your filter pattern.
+Backwards compatibility is guaranteed (i.e. you can import backup files from older app versions), but not forward compatibility (i.e. there are no promises your exported backup can be imported on older app versions).

 ## Q&A

 ### Why is it called NekoSMS?

 No reason in particular.
 I wanted a name that had "SMS" in it, and "neko" was the first word that popped into my head.
 Hence, NekoSMS.

 ### Why does this app require Xposed?